johanix/tdns/tdns-cli/README.md

 - "**tdns-cli dsync**": commands to examine DSYNC RRsets.

-I'm most likely forgotten some categories of commands.
+I'm most likely forgetting some categories of commands.
+It is always possible to traverse the complete command hierarchy with the "-h" flag as all possible sub-commands and valid flags are always listed.